-History of the Health Care Provider Insurance Availability Act
+Health Care Provider Insurance Availability Act — Summary Timeline

-The 1976 Legislature enacted the original version of the Health Care Provider Insurance Availability Act.
-Among other things, the Availability Act created the Health Care Stabilization Fund (HCSF).
-The Availability Act requires that all health care providers, as defined in the Act, purchase professional liability insurance and participate in funding the HCSF by paying a surcharge on their premiums for professional liability coverage.
-The Legislature decided to make liability insurance a condition of active licensure in Kansas.
-To accommodate those doctors who could not buy commercial insurance coverage, a joint underwriting association was created; the Health Care Provider Insurance Availability Plan.
+1976 — Kansas Legislature enacted the original version of the Health Care Provider Insurance Availability Act, which created the Health Care Stabilization Fund (HCSF).
+The Availability Act requires that all health care providers, as defined in the Act, purchase professional liability insurance and participate in the HCSF by paying a surcharge on their premiums as a condition of active licensure in Kansas.
+To accommodate those doctors who are not able to buy commercial insurance coverage, a joint underwriting association was created as the Health Care Provider Insurance Availability Plan.

 1984 — Legislature enacted a number of significant amendments to the original Availability Act, including:

 - Imposed a limit on the amount that could be recovered from the HCSF.